 Crested Butte sits at 8,909 feet so it’s important to take it easy while your body is initially acclimating.
 Lots of water and electrolytes are key to managing any type of acclimatization and thoroughly enjoying your time in the high desert.

-Crested Butte – Today you’ll wake up to another delicious breakfast at your hotel or perhaps explore another local establishment such as A Daily Dose (a great spot for a quick pastry, nutrition filled smoothie or trail sandwich to go).
-Today’s hike boasts one of the most beautiful views in Crested Butte, Red Lady (Mt.
-Emmons).
-Red Lady is an 8 mile ridge hike that begins in lush wildflower filled meadows before poking above the trees and meandering along the panoramic Scarps Ridge to the eventual Summit.
-If you prefer a shorter day (7.1 miles), you can stop at the ridge, enjoy a trail lunch and return via the way you came for further fun in Crested Butte.
-If you want to reach the prominent Red Lady peak, continue down the ridge towards Gunsight Pass where you will scramble up the moderate slope towards the brightly decorated Red Lady Peak.
+Crested Butte – Today you’ll wake up to another delicious breakfast at your hotel or perhaps explore another local establishment such as A Daily Dose or Butte Bagels.
+Today’s hike boasts one of the most beautiful views in Crested Butte, Scarps Ridge.
+This is a 5 mile ridge loop that begins in lush wildflower filled meadows before poking above the trees and meandering along the panoramic Scarps Ridge to the eventual 12,216 ft. high point.
+If you prefer a longer day, continue east once you reach the ridge line towards Gunsight Pass, from there it’s a moderate scramble to the brightly decorated and iconic Red Lady peak (Mount Emmons).

 This is also a great time for a multisport day with a local bike rental or water sport adventure (SUP or kayak) on Irwin Lake.
 After a great day in the mountains you’ll return to town for a celebratory beverage at a local brewery.
 Or depending on your day, you may already be ready for dinner at one of the many great local restaurants such as the notorious Secret Stash Pizzeria.